-1.1 Technology for Cultural Heritage
+1.2 Technology for Cultural Heritage

 A wide range of technologies are used in the different domains that can be classified under the general heading of cultural heritage.
-In this report we focus on those of most direct interest for MultiMatch: metadata and encoding standards, digital asset management systems, and means to provide interoperability between objects in distributed collections.
+In the State of the Art deliverables we have focused on those of most direct interest for MultiMatch.
+In D1.1.1, we focused on metadata and encoding standards, and digital asset management systems.
+In Chapter 2 of the current document, attention is given to four main areas: digital library software; metadata interoperability; digitization standards; the impact of Web 2.0 on Cultural Heritage activities.